memfault/interrupt/_drafts/gdbundle.md

 ## Why Does GDB Need a Plugin Manager

-What has happened in the GDB ecosystem due to not having a plugin manager?
+Anyone who has used a modern language will tell you: package managers are fantastic!
+The GDB ecosystem stands to gain much from adopting one.

 ### No Out-Of-Box Debugging of Popular Software

-Within this past year, I've worked with four different microcontroller stacks, 7 different Real-Time Operating Systems (RTOS's), and a handful of common low-level software libraries including Mbed TLS, the WICED Bluetooth Stack, and many mediocre vendor SDK's.
+Within the past year, I've worked with four different microcontroller stacks, seven different Real-Time Operating Systems (RTOS's), and a handful of common low-level software libraries including Mbed TLS, the WICED Bluetooth Stack, and many vendor SDK's.
 Tens of thousands of developers use each one of these stacks/libraries, and every single one of them has to manually debug each module by hand by using GDB's print functionality or write their own scripts.

-This is why embedded developers often choose to use thousand dollar or mediocre IDE debuggers over using GDB.
+This is why embedded developers often choose to use proprietary debuggers over, despite their cost and clunkiness.
 They have these debugging utilities built in or allow extensions to be integrated and sold[^code_confidence], even though the software backing them isn't all that complex.